Form and Survey Tools

 • Not Great For: Simple forms or surveys; we typically reserve eDocs for institutional documents and records (e.g., regulatory and compliance records)

 • How It Works: Work with IT to create the form to the specifications needed.
-Users will login to the eDocs platform, locate the respective form, fill out the details and submit.
+Users will login to the eDocs platform, locate the respective form, fill out the details, and submit.
 The form record is recorded in the eDocs system and you will be provided with several ways to access the data.

 • How to Get Started: Contact the Technology Service Desk

-Microsoft PowerApps/Power Automate
+Microsoft Power Apps/Power Automate

-Microsoft PowerApps and Power Automate are two impressive tools that are a part of Microsoft's Power Platform.
-Although some users on campus have been able to create their own solutions using these tools by learning on their own, IT typically helps create solutions utilizing these little-to-no code tools.
+Microsoft Power Apps and Power Automate are two powerful tools within Microsoft's Power Platform.
+While some campus users have successfully created their own solutions with these tools through self-learning, IT typically assists in developing solutions that utilize these low-to-no code tools.

 • How to Get Started: Contact the Technology Service Desk